isXander/Controlify/.github/README.md

 The mod is also easy to use for beginners, with default-on button guides, so you know how to interact with the game with a new input scheme.

+## Q&A

+### Does it support Steam Deck?

+Yes!
+Controlify has been tested on the Steam Deck, and works great.
+The gyro features built-in to Controlify do not currently work on the Steam Deck, but you can utilise Steam Input's gyro -> mouse emulation to get working gyro.

+### Does it support *insert generic gamepad here*?

+Yes!
+Controlify supports most standard gamepad controllers out of the box.

 ## Features

 ### Controller vibration